-5.b) The driver and technology of automobile
+5.b) The driver and technology of the automobile

 Likewise, the driver will be responsible for the car’s maintenance, the one who can choose to train to a greater or lesser extent and who can decide on some of the conditions of the trajectory.
-However, to know the effect or influence on the quality and goodness of the car we will have to specify what we mean by goodness of a car and how we measure and compare it.
+However, to know the effect or influence on the quality and goodness of the car, we will have to specify what we mean by the goodness of a car and how we measure and compare it.
 In other words, we need to use quality indicators.

 Take note that the mentioned factors cannot be easily isolated because each one of them has multiple factors that condition them.
-We cited that the same driver may be tired, happy, rushed…or the other way around.
+We cited that the same driver may be tired, happy, rushed, or the other way around.

 5.c) Goodness indicators

 If it were of everyday use, we could call it the "g" factor of the automobiles.
-Even if it were not the perfect indicator, it would be very comfortable; it would allow for simple comparisons and would be understood by everyone.
+Even if it were not the perfect indicator, it would be very comfortable; it would allow for simple comparisons and would easily understand.

 * * *